How is OnRelay different from a VoIP PBX?

 How does OnRelay affect my mobile bill?

 These days most mobile carriers offer unlimited local calls, and OnRelay uses minimal cellular data (a few MB per month), so OnRelay will not affect your mobile bills.
+It is therefore safe and cost efficient to ask staff to use their personal smartphones with the OnRelay service.

 How many parallel calls can I have through my main company number?